 At St. George’s Chapel, eight members of the Welsh Guards carried her coffin inside to the Albert Memorial Chapel.
 Her funeral took place on 29 April at St. George’s Chapel at 3.30 P.M.
 Around 175 people were invited to attend the funeral, and during the service, her coffin rested on a catafalque before the high altar.
 On top of her coffin was a wreath from The Queen consisting of yellow and white madonna lilies.
 Sixteen members of the royal family attended the funeral, including The Queen, The Duke of Edinburgh, The Prince and Princess of Wales, Princess Anne and Queen Elizabeth the Queen Mother.

 The service began with “I am the Resurrection and the Life”, which is a tradition for royal funerals.
 Then came psalm 90, a blessing and a prayer read by the Dean of Windsor.
 Several hymns and prayers followed before the Archbishop of Canterbury pronounced a final blessing and prayer.
 With the sounds of Enigma Variations, the Duchess’ coffin was carried out of the chapel.
-Not once was her name mentioned during the 28-minute long funeral.

 The coffin was put back into a hearse and driven to the Frogmore burial ground, where she was laid to rest beside her husband.
 Reverend Jim Leo conducted a simple service at the graveside as the members of the Royal Family looked on.